 Lemma 5.1.
-The total payment in ALIGN-TRUST is exactly balanced.
+The total payment in align-trust is exactly balanced.

-Proof.
+PROOF.
 The reserve price payments effectively go directly from buyers to sellers.
 The total above-reserve payment to the system is $T_1 - C_1 + T_2 - C_2 + tax_1C_1 + tax_2C_2 = 0$

 A tax rate is admissible if it is no greater than one.
-This will be true with high probability when no seller accounts for a large fraction of rebates, as shown in the next lemma.
+This will be true with high probability when no seller accounts for a large fraction of rebates.
+This is formalized in the full version of the paper by characterizing a reasonable (admissibility) condition on supply and using Hoeffding's inequality [21].
+We assume this admissibility condition for the theoretical results that we state in the sequel.